ananggunawan/starter-academic/content/publication/20200318MPRA_Aginta/index.md

 of Indonesia.

 # Summary.
 An optional shortened abstract.
-summary:   The results indicate that Indonesian districts form five convergence clubs, implying that the growth of income per capita in 514 districts can be clustered into five common trends...
+summary:   The results indicate that Indonesian districts form five convergence clubs, implying that the growth of income per capita in 514 districts can be clustered into five common trends.

 tags:
 - convergence